Nanofertilizers in soils and nitrous oxide emissions

-The low efficiency in the use of nutrients in the fertilization processes has led to soil degradation, nutrient leaching, water pollution, high greenhouse gas emissions, and poor production models.
-Accordingly, nano-fertilizers are considered as one of the alternatives with great potential.
+Inefficienct nutrient use in fertilization processes has led to soil degradation, nutrient leaching, water pollution, high greenhouse gas emissions, and poor production models.
+Nano-fertilizers are considered an alternative with great potential.
 In this project, formulations of nano-fertilizers based on titanium dioxide, zinc oxide, and zeolite will be synthesized and characterized.
-Acute phytotoxicity tests will be conducted with terrestrial indicator organisms (Lactuca sativa) to verify the environmental risk.
-The effect of the application of nano-fertilizers on the fertilization efficiency, use of nutrients, physical, chemical, and biological characteristics of the soil, biomass production, spectral response of crops, and evaluation of nitrous oxide and carbon emissions dioxide will be quantified.
-For this, parallel experiments (Colombia and Ecuador) will be carried out under greenhouse and field conditions.
-The greenhouse tests will be carried out using Lolium perenne cultures established in 0.25 m2 experimental trays with 50 kg of Inceptisol soil.
-Field trials will be carried out using corn crops in 48 experimental plots.
+The effect of the application of nano-fertilizers on fertilization efficiency, nutrient use, physical, chemical, and biological characteristics of the soil, biomass production, spectral response of crops, and evaluation of nitrous oxide and carbon emissions dioxide will be quantified.
 A spin-off business model will be created to promote access to nano-fertilizers for producers and technological support in fertilization models.
-At the end of the project, documents will be generated that demonstrate: a) feasibility of the different synthesis methodologies to formulate nano-fertilizers with active and stable surfaces, b) establishment of environmental risk ranking of nano-fertilizers on terrestrial organisms, c) establishment of methodologies for the use of nano-fertilizers that increase the efficiency in using nutrients and biomass production, d) evaluation of the nano-fertilizers effect on the physical, chemical and biological characteristics of the soil and, e) evaluation of potential mitigation in N2O and CO2 emissions.
-Finally, will a consolidated technological model for the application and distribution of nano-fertilizers with the corresponding technical support and training.
+Finally, a technological model will be consolidated for the application and distribution of nano-fertilizers with the corresponding technical support and training.

 The technological solution

-- Categorization with the environmental impact of nano-fertilizers on a terrestrial organism under laboratory conditions using the mean effective concentration (EC50) of nano-fertilizer evaluated.
+f) Categorization of the environmental impact of nano-fertilizers on a terrestrial organism under laboratory conditions using the mean effective concentration (EC50) of nano-fertilizer evaluated.

-The project will train 1,500 farmers to implement the nano-fertilizers.
-500 of these producers will be the direct beneficiaries applying nano-fertilizers on their farms.
+The project will train 1,500 farmers to use nano-fertilizers.
+500 of these producers will be direct beneficiaries applying nano-fertilizers on their farms.
 Producers belong to the Agricultural Society of Santander (Colombia) and the Association of Moradores of San Lorenzo de Mapsingue (Ecuador).
-Besides, in the project's development, 12 undergraduate and 4 postgraduate theses will be carried out, benefiting 16 students.
+Along the course of the project, 12 undergraduate and 4 postgraduate theses will be carried out, benefiting 16 students in total.

 Sustainable Development Goals